I. J. Fitch: Consairways crash

 On 25 July 1944, Fitch took a flight from Tarawa, his final intended destination being Australia.
-He was flying with Consairways, a war airline that had been established by Donald Beatty and was under contract to Air Transport Command.
+He was flying with Consairway, a division of Convair operating a contract airline for the Air Transport Command.
 The plane crashed into a 750 ft hilltop on Florida Island on approach to Carney Field, while travelling from Tarawa to Guadalcanal, en route to Australia.
 It has been written that Fitch was carrying a case that "contained war plans detailing the upcoming major offensive in the Pacific, formulated by President Franklin Roosevelt and Pacific Command and was being delivered to General MacArthur".

 Fitch was first interred in Lunga and re-interred in the Bourail New Zealand War Cemetery.

 Personal life

 In 1931, Fitch married Florence (née Gribble) in Bedford, England.
 She survived him.
 He was a useful rugby player and played for Bedford, making 93 appearances between 1921 and 1928.